owent/WP-Code-Highlight.js/README.md

 Donate
 ------
-Scan these QR-Code to donate me a coffee?
+Scan these QR-Code to donate me a cup of coffee?

 Platform |  WeChat | Alipay
 ---------|---------|--------